 3. Skrootz Swing Set Wooden Playground Slide

-If you’re after a slightly larger playground set, take a look at Skrootz’s setup.
-This is a wooden and plastic set that comes packed with fun activities for your kids to enjoy.
+If you’re after a slightly larger playground set, take a look at Skrootz’s swing sets.
+This is a wooden and plastic swing set that comes packed with fun activities for your kids to enjoy.
 The solid wooden construction has a fun ladder that leads up to a platform.
 Once your kid gets on the platform, they can take an exhilarating slide down, and there is a small area on the side of the platform to sit and eat their afternoon snack.

-This playground set features two swings and a small monkey bar swing to keep your kids entertained, and it attaches directly to the main platform for additional sturdiness.
+This playground swing set features two swings and a small monkey bar swing to keep your kids entertained, and it attaches directly to the main platform for additional sturdiness.
 You can set up a small sandbox under the main body of the playset for more fun, and the e-book will help you put it together.
 There are two small shades on the platform to keep the sun away and keep your kids cool.

 - Treated wood seals moisture out